Seabird Nest Program

 Matthew Passmore, the lead of MoreLab, creates innovative artworks, installations and experiences that examine our understanding of the social, political and ecological dynamics of public space.

-Two classes have been conducted at California College of the Arts to engage students in real world applications.
+Three classes have been conducted at California College of the Arts to engage students in real world applications.

 Funded & Supported by